mickmumpitz/ComfyUI-SplatKit/README.md

 ## ⚡ Install right now

-**SplatKit isn't available through the ComfyUI Manager at the moment.** To add it to ComfyUI:
+**SplatKit Version 1.2.3 with the 4DAnyone pipeline isn't available through the ComfyUI Manager at the moment.** To add it to ComfyUI:

 ### → [Download the SplatKit installer](https://github.com/mickmumpitz/ComfyUI-SplatKit/releases/download/installer-1.0.0/install_splatkit.bat)